-This article will explain what it means to cease trading, and what the ramifications are for both company directors and creditors.
+We explain what it means for a limited company to cease trading, what the ramifications are for both company directors and creditors and how we can help if you need your business to cease trading for whatever reasons.

 What Does it Mean to Cease Trading?

-- directors are not in debt but choose to shut the business due to retirement, health issues or simply because their interests have moved elsewhere
+- the business is not in debt but the directors choose to shut the business due to retirement, health issues or simply because their interests have moved elsewhere.

-- If the ceasing to trade is voluntary, the directors will sell off any company assets and distribute the proceeds amongst shareholders before closing the company down
+If a business ceases trading while solvent, the directors will sell off any company assets, settle any liabilities and distribute the proceeds amongst shareholders before closing the company down.

 Ceasing to Trade Voluntarily